Danny Walsh: Disappearance and aftermath

 His attendance at the later Atlantic City Conference allowed him to gain an inside scoop to what was about to go down.
 He heard the Capones were moving in on the action; as Italian immigrant criminal groups assumed greater prominence.
 In 1933, during the last months of Prohibition, Walsh was last seen at the Bank Cafe in Pawtuxet Village in Warwick, Rhode Island, after having dinner with six business associates on the night of February 2, 1933.
 Several days after his disappearance, his brother Joseph Walsh received a ransom note demanding $40,000 and, although he traveled to Boston to pay the ransom demand, Daniel Walsh was never returned.
-He will always be remembered for providing the funding that put the Kennedys in Congress and later into the presidency.

 A federal inquiry was held shortly after his disappearance and, although Walsh was named as a member of the "Big Seven" by testimony from a former associate, the investigation failed to solve his disappearance.
 Numerous rumors circulated about his disappearance, including his body being stuffed into a barrel filled with cement and dumped into the sea by a rum runner off Block Island, as well as unidentified witnesses who reported seeing several men using lime to fill a shallow grave; however, neither of these leads were investigated.

 Over the next several years, police would often investigate unidentified murder victims in the hopes of finding Walsh.
 However, as it was reported by the press “any time a suspicious corpse was found – in the Massachusetts or Rhode Island woods – or a skull turned up in a fishing net off Block Island, police checked it against Danny Walsh’s dental records.”
 Despite efforts by law enforcement, Walsh's body was never recovered.

 On December 10, 2016, State Police in Rhode Island began excavating Walsh's former property in Charlestown, Rhode Island.
 The property was given to the St. James Church next door but was sold to a developer in Aug.
 2016.
 In Dec.
 2016, the developer broke ground on the property and human remains were discovered.
 Archeologists have since largely dismissed the remains as belonging to Danny Walsh or one of his victims, and the remains have instead been attributed to a 19th-century burial plot.